-To this end, the President of the Council, with the assistance of the Commission and in compliance with the Rules of Procedure of the Council, shall undertake any initiative necessary to facilitate a wider basis of agreement in the Council.
+To this end, the President of the Council, with the assistance of the Commission and respecting the Rules of Procedure of the Council, shall undertake any initiative necessary to facilitate a wider basis of agreement in the Council.
 The members of the Council shall lend him or her their assistance.

-This decision shall take effect on 1 November 2009.
+The present Decision shall take effect on 1 November 2009.
 It shall remain in force at least until 2014.
 Thereafter the Council may adopt a European decision repealing it.

 The Conference considers that when the Commission no longer includes nationals of all Member States, the Commission should pay particular attention to the need to ensure full transparency in relations with all Member States.
-Accordingly, the Commission should liaise closely with all Member States, whether or not they have a national serving as member of the Commission, and in this context pay special attention to the need to share information and consult with all Member States.
+Accordingly, the Commission should liaise closely with all Member States, whether or not they have a national serving as Member of the Commission, and in this context pay special attention to the need to share information and consult with all Member States.

-The Conference also considers that the Commission should take all the necessary measures to ensure that political, social and economic realities in all Member States, including those which have no national serving as member of the Commission, are fully taken into account.
+The Conference also considers that the Commission should take all the necessary measures to ensure that political, social and economic realities in all Member States, including those which have no national serving as Member of the Commission, are fully taken into account.
 These measures should include ensuring that the position of those Member States is addressed by appropriate organisational arrangements.

 The Conference considers that, in accordance with the provisions of the Constitution, the European Parliament and the European Council are jointly responsible for the smooth running of the process leading to the election of the President of the European Commission.
 Prior to the decision of the European Council, representatives of the European Parliament and of the European Council will thus conduct the necessary consultations in the framework deemed the most appropriate.
-These consultations will focus on the backgrounds of the candidates for President of the Commission, taking account of the elections to the European Parliament, in accordance with Article I-27(1).
-The arrangements for such consultations may be determined, in due course, by common accord between the European Parliament and the European Council.
+In accordance with Article I-26(1), these consultations will focus on the backgrounds of the candidates for President of the Commission, taking account of the elections to the European Parliament, in accordance.
+The arrangements for such consultations may be determined in due course by mutual agreement between the European Parliament and the European Council.

-The Conference takes note of the Commission's intention to continue to consult experts appointed by the Member States in the preparation of draft delegated European regulations in the financial services area, in accordance with its established practice.
+The Conference takes note of the Commission's intention to continue to consult experts appointed by the Member States in the preparation of delegated European regulations in the financial services area, in accordance with its established practice.

-9. Declaration on Articles I-43 and III-329
+Declaration re Articles I-42 and III-231

-Without prejudice to the measures adopted by the Union to comply with its solidarity obligation towards a Member State which is the object of a terrorist attack or the victim of natural or man-made disaster, none of the provisions of Articles I-43 and III-329 of the Constitution is intended to affect the right of another Member State to choose the most appropriate means to comply with its own solidarity obligation towards that Member State.
+Without prejudice to the measures adopted by the Union to comply with its solidarity obligation towards a Member State which is the object of terrorist attack or the victim of natural or man-made disaster, none of the provisions of Articles I-42 and III-231 of the Constitution is intended to affect the right of another Member State to choose the most appropriate means to comply with its own solidarity obligation towards that Member State.

-The Conference declares that, whenever rules on protection of personal data to be adopted on the basis of Article I-51 could have direct implications for national security, due account will have to be taken of the specific characteristics of the matter.
+The Conference declares that, whenever rules on protection of personal data to be adopted on the basis of Article I-50 could have direct implications for national security, due account will have to be taken of the specific characteristics of the matter.
 It recalls that the legislation presently applicable (see in particular Directive 95/46/EC) includes specific derogations in this regard.

-The Union will take into account the particular situation of small-sized countries which maintain specific relations of proximity with it.
+The Union will take into account the particular situation of small-sized States which maintain specific relations of proximity with it.

+Declaration

-12. Declaration concerning the explanations relating to the Charter of Fundamental Rights
+concerning the explanations relating to the Charter of Fundamental Rights